dkarthe/webjeda-blog/_posts/2015-02-15-coding-and-more.md

 and then [sync a complete website using this tutorial](http://blog.webjeda.com/how-to-sync-files-folders-with-github){:rel='dofollow'}.

-Making it simple helped a lot of people start off with Github.
+Making it simple has helped a lot of people to start off with Github.
 I'm glad I helped.
 I got a very positive response for my efforts.
 A few in the screenshots below
 ![Github pages youtube tutorial positive response](/images/github-pages-tutorial-youtube-positive-response.jpg)

 Checkout the playlist above to see more comments.